 A Polar Bear in Love (恋するシロクマ, Koi Suru Shirokuma, lit.
 "Let's Love, Polar Bear") is a Josei manga by Koromo that is running in the magazine Monthly Comic Gene since 2015.

-A seal gets lost and separated from his mother.
+A harp seal pup gets lost and separated from his mother.
 He is found by a polar bear, who instantly falls in love with him, but the seal is frightened out of his mind and is convinced that the polar bear is going to eat him.

 The manga received a series of animated shorts in 2017 and a drama CD was released with the first volume, featuring Natsuki Hanae as Seal and Yuichiro Umehara as Polar Bear.
 The manga is licensed in English by Yen Press.

 A Polar Bear in Love contains the following tropes: